Pelé: After football

-Pelé has published several autobiographies, starred in documentary films, and composed musical pieces, including Sérgio Mendes' soundtrack for the film Pelé directed by François Reichenbach in 1977.
+Pelé published several autobiographies, starred in documentary films, and composed musical pieces, including Sérgio Mendes' soundtrack for the film Pelé directed by François Reichenbach in 1977.
 He appeared in the 1981 film Escape to Victory, about a World War II-era football match between Allied prisoners of war and a German team.
 Pelé starred alongside other footballers of the 1960s and 1970s, with actors Michael Caine and Sylvester Stallone.
 In 1969, Pelé starred in a telenovela called Os Estranhos, about first contact with aliens.
 It was created to drum up interest in the Apollo missions.
 In 2001, he had a cameo role in the football satire film Mike Bassett: England Manager.
 Pelé was asked to participate in the 2006 ESPN documentary film Once in a Lifetime: The Extraordinary Story of the New York Cosmos, but declined when the producers refused to pay his requested $100,000 fee.

+Pelé appeared at the 2006 World Economic Forum in Davos, and spoke on the subject titled, "Can a Ball Change the World: The Role of Sports in Development".
 In November 2007, Pelé was in Sheffield, England, to mark the 150th anniversary of the world's oldest football club, Sheffield F.C.
 Pelé was the guest of honour at Sheffield's anniversary match against Inter Milan at Bramall Lane.
 As part of his visit, Pelé opened an exhibition which included the first public showing in 40 years of the original hand-written rules of football.
 Pelé scouted for Premier League club Fulham in 2002.
 He made the draw for the qualification groups for the 2006 FIFA World Cup finals.
 On 1 August 2010, Pelé was introduced as the honorary president of a revived New York Cosmos, aiming to field a team in Major League Soccer.
 In August 2011, ESPN reported that Santos was considering bringing him out of retirement for a cameo role in the 2011 FIFA Club World Cup, although this turned out to be false.